akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/header-directives/optionalHeaderValueByType.md

 @@@ note

-Custom headers will only be matched by this directive if they extend `ModeledCustomHeader` from the Scala DSL and there is currently no API for the Java DSL (Ticket #20415)
+Custom headers will only be matched by this directive if they extend @unidoc[ModeledCustomHeader] from the Scala DSL and there is currently no API for the Java DSL (Ticket #20415)

 To learn more about defining custom headers, read: @ref[Custom Headers](../../../common/http-model.md#custom-headers).